-At the beginning of the semester, prepare a lesson plan where you outline an overview of all the topics and subtopics you are planning to cover.
-Add exam dates, learning goals and attach work sheets.
-Share this map with your students, so they can use it as a guide during the semester and find out what they need to catch up on if they’ve missed a class.
+At the beginning of the semester, prepare a lesson plan where you outline an overview of all the topics and subtopics you are planning to cover with your class.
+Add exam dates and learning goals and attach work sheets to the mind map.
+Share this map with your students, so they can use it as a guide during the semester and find out what they need to catch up on if they’ve missed a session.

 - MeisterTip: You can clone the template used for this map to your account.

-If you’re planning a project with all of your students, the first important step is to make sure everyone knows exactly what they are supposed to do.
+If you’re planning a project with your students, you want to make sure everyone knows exactly what they are supposed to do.
 Create a mind map for your students which provides them with all the information they need to successfully complete the project.
-Add a description of the assignment, provide deadlines, links to useful websites, examples, terms and tips.
+Add a description of the assignment, provide deadlines, links to useful websites, examples and tips.

 - MeisterTip: If your students have editing rights for the map, they can add questions – as well as answers – to it when the need arises.
 Since everyone has access to the map, you won’t have to answer the same questions over and over again.

-Mind maps are a great tool to present complex concepts.
-Discussed topics can be easily located within the map.
+Mind maps are a great tool to present complex concepts visually.
+Discussed topics can easily be located within the map.
 Their relation to other topics as well as the hierarchical structure are clear and can be seen at all times.
-Students automatically get a feeling for the “bigger picture” and it is easier for them to make sense of the received information and store i.e. memorize it.
+Students automatically get a feeling for the “bigger picture” and it is easier for them to make sense of the received information and retain it.

 - MeisterTip: If your mind map is too big and complex to simply project it onto the screen as a whole, you can use MindMeister’s Presentation Mode to break it down into smaller chunks of data.
-You can then present them on slides, while still communicating the “bigger picture” and other important properties of your mind map.
+You can then present those chunks on individual slides, while still communicating the “bigger picture” and other important properties of your mind map.

 Elicit responses to questions posed after students watched a film or read a document.
 Other students can then edit and/or substitute their own commentary.
 The goal is to get students to critically think about sources and share their thoughts.
 Review the work in class by projecting the mind map on a screen.

-Group assignments are supposed to encourage collaboration between students and enhance the result by adding input from more than one person.
-In most cases, however, one student will sacrifice themselves to do all the work, some others will at least try to give their input and the rest will just goof off and play with their phones.
+Group assignments are supposed to encourage collaboration between students and enhance the result by collecting input from more than one person.
+In most cases, however, one student or two students will sacrifice themselves to do all the work, some others will at least try to give their input, and the rest will just goof off and play with their phones.

 The use of a mind map can change that.
 Mind maps offer the possibility for multiple students to work on them at the same time.
-In contrast to a bullet point list or note sheet, everyone can easily add their own nodes and keywords.
+In contrast to a bullet point list or note sheet, everyone can easily add their own nodes and keywords wherever they see fit.

 - MeisterTip: MindMeister provides each user with their own color signature when collaborating on a map.
-If your students are working on a common mind map, you can always check who really contributed to it afterwards, using MindMeister’s patented History View.
+If your students are working on a shared mind map, you can always check who really contributed to it afterwards, using MindMeister’s History View.

 If you want to test how much a student knows or understands about a certain topic, let them draw a mind map about it and explain it simultaneously.
 This will give you insight into your students’ thought process and show whether they’ve really grasped the fundamental concepts and their relations.
-At the same time the act of drawing the mind map will put their brain into action and let them retrieve the information more easily.
-Instead of losing their threat and forgetting big chunks of information due to nervousness and stress, the mind map will help your students relax and their brains to retrieve information more easily.
+At the same time, the act of drawing the mind map will put their brain into action.
+Instead of losing their threat and forgetting big chunks of information due to nervousness and stress, the mind map will help your students relax and enable their brains to retrieve information more easily.

 The use of mind maps isn’t limited to brainstorming and project planning.
-You can also use them for all kinds of games, quizzes and questionnaires.
+You can use this versatile format for all kinds of games, quizzes and questionnaires.
 Click here to view an example of the popular “Find the matching pairs”, or check out this simple geography quiz.